Comprehensive Overview of Eyelid Anatomy

 Tarsal plates

-The tarsal plate exists to help the eyelids maintain their shape and integrity.
-The tarsal plate is dense and fibrous tissue around 1mm thick and 29 mm in length.
-There are two main types of tarsi – the superior tarsus and inferior tarsus.
-The superior tarsus is crescentic in shape and measures around 10mm vertically in its central aspect.
-It narrows outs as it traverses towards the nose and outer aspect of the eyelid.
-Its lower area is what forms the back of the eyelid that lies next to the conjunctiva of the eyeball.
-Similarly, the inferior tarsus lies in the lower eyelid, measures 3.5 to 5mm in height at its center, and also lies in contact with the conjunctiva.
-Each of the tarsi are attached to the margin of the orbits through the medial and lateral palpebral ligament.
-Within the tarsal plates are 25 tiny glands called mebomian glands.
-These glands are as tall as the tarsus, and they open at a point just in front of the lid margin where the conjunctiva meets the skin (mucocutaneous junction).
-If one were to look closely, they lie behind a grey line on the margin of the eyelid.
+The tarsal plate helps the eyelids maintain their shape and integrity, is dense and fibrous tissue roughly 1mm thick and 29 mm in length.
+The superior tarsus and inferior tarsus are the two types of tarsi.
+The superior tarsus is of a crescent shape and measures around 10mm vertically in its central aspect.
+It narrows out as it traverses towards the nose and outer eyelid.
+The lower part of the superior tarsus forms the back of the eyelid, next to the eyeball conjunctiva.
+Likewise, the inferior tarsus lies in the lower eyelid and measures 3.5 to 5mm in height at its center.
+It is also in contact with the conjunctiva.
+Each tarsi is attached to the orbit margin through the medial and lateral palpebral ligament.
+Within the tarsal plates are tiny glands called mebomian glands.
+There are 25 glands as tall as the tarsus, and they open at a point just in front of the lid margin where the conjunctiva meets the skin.

 Medial and Lateral Palpebral Ligaments

-Also called the medial canthal tendon (MCT), the medial palpebral ligament is a band of fibrous tissue that holds the inner aspect of the tarsal plates in place.
-It is closely related to the orbicularis oculi muscle and the tear ducts.
-The MCT is composed of an anterior limb which is formed by a small part of the superficial aspect of the orbicularis muscle that lies behind the tarsus.
-It traverses along a horizontal plane but is also attached to the frontal bone through a superior extension.
-The deeper part of the orbicularis muscle lies behind the lacrimal crest and the lacrimal sac fascia.
-The fascia of the lacrimal sac is therefore closely related to the MCT.
+Also called the medial canthal tendon (MCT), the medial palpebral ligament is a band of fibrous tissue that gives structure to the inner aspect of the tarsal plates.
+It is similar to the orbicularis oculi muscle and the tear ducts.
+The MCT is comprised of an anterior limb formed by a small part of the superficial part of the orbicularis muscle (behind the tarsus).
+It travels along a horizontal plane but is also attached to the frontal bone through superior extension.
+The deepest part of the orbicularis muscle is behind the lacrimal crest and the lacrimal sac fascia.
+This is why the fascia of the lacrimal sac is therefore closely related to the MCT.

 Lateral palpebral ligament

-Also called the lateral canthal tendon (LCT), the lateral palpebral ligament is also a band of fibrous tissue that originates from the tarsus, traversing outwards under the orbital septum and eventually into the lateral orbital tubercle.
+Also called the lateral canthal tendon (LCT), the lateral palpebral ligament is a band of fibrous tissue that originates from the tarsus and travels under the orbital septum and to the lateral orbital tubercle.
 The LCT is around 10.5mm long and 6.5 mm wide.
-The orbital septum and the LCT are separated by a pocket of fat called the Eisler pocket.
+The orbital septum and the LCT are distinguished by a pocket of fat.
 The LCT is attached to the outer part of the orbital rim through a superficial plane of fascia.
-This is also called the superficial lateral canthal tendon and helps to keep the lateral canthus stable.
+This facia is called the superficial lateral canthal tendon and helps to keep the lateral canthus fixed in place.

 Orbital septum

-A septum often refers to a band of tissue that separates a structure.
-The orbital septum is a connective tissue band that attaches to the border of the orbital bone at the periosteum (outer aspect of a bone).
-Within its central structure, the septum joins the lid retractors at the lid margins.
-Looking at the septum in more detail, we find it contains a number of layers (lamina) that are in close relationship with the anterior connective tissue framework.
-From a functional point of view, the septum has mobility similar to the eyelids.
-If one were to trace the septum in an outward direction (laterally), it is evident that it is attached to the margin of the orbit, around 1.5 mm in front of the attachment of the LCT.
-The orbital septum is separated from the LCT by the previously discussed Eisler’s pocket of fat.
-While traversing laterally, the septum runs along the rim of the orbit at the arcus marginalis.
-When traversing above and towards the nose, the septum runs across the supraorbital groove, in front of the trochlea and along the posterior aspect of the lacrimal crest.
-From an anatomical point of view, this position results in the septum lying in front of the medial ligament and behind the lacrimal sac and Horner muscle.
+A band of tissue that separates a structure is called a septum.
+This is connective tissue that unites the orbital bone at the periosteum.
+The septum joins the lid retractors at the lid margins and includes layers that are connected to the anterior tissue framework.
+The septum functional mobility is quite similar to the eyelids.
+Traveling laterally, the septum follows the rim of the orbit at the arcus marginalis.
+Toward the nose, the septum runs across the supraorbital groove in front of the trochlea and along the posterior aspect of the lacrimal crest.
+Thus, the septum lies in front of the medial ligament and behind the lacrimal sac and Horner muscle.

 Orbicularis retaining ligament

-Also called the orbital retaining septum or orbitomalar ligament, this ligament attaches the orbicularis oculi muscle to the lower rim of the orbit.
-It is weak in its central aspect and stronger in the lower-outer aspect.
-When traced laterally, it is contiguous with tissue that is formed by fusion of the outer part of the orbicularis oculi and the deeper periosteum and temporalis fascia.
-This fusion is called the orbital thickening.
-This orbital thickening covers the frontal process of the zygomatic bone.
-As one gets older, the orbicularis retaining ligament tends to get thinned out and stretched, with these changes more prominent in the central aspect.
-When excised along with the orbital thickening, there is a full release of the superficial fascia that lines the orbital rim.
+The orbicularis retaining ligament links the orbicularis oculi muscle to the lower orbital rim.
+While it is strong in the lower region, it is weak in the center.
+It is linked with tissue formed by fusion of the outer part of the orbicularis oculi and the deeper periosteum and temporalis fascia.
+This fusion, or orbital thickening, covers the frontal region of the zygomatic bone.
+The orbicularis retaining ligament typically thins with age and stretches more in the central region.

 Upper lid retractors